Associative Movement of Italians Abroad: History

 The party emerged from the split of the liberal wing of the Italian Associations in South America (AISA) in 2008.

-In the 2008 general election the MAIE won one seat in the Chamber of Deputies for Ricardo Antonio Merlo, elected to the Chamber for AISA in 2006, and one seat in the Senate for Mirella Giai, a former member and candidate of the Democrats of the Left (DS).
+In the 2008 general election, the MAIE won one seat in the Chamber of Deputies for Ricardo Antonio Merlo (elected to the Chamber for AISA in 2006), and a one seat in the Senate for Mirella Giai, a former member and candidate of the Democrats of the Left (DS).
 Both Merlo and Giai joined forces with centrist and centre-right groups, notably including the Liberal Democrats (LD), with whom the MAIE formed a joint electoral list for the 2009 European Parliament election, and the Union of the Centre (UdC).
 Giai was a member of For the Autonomies group, along with the UdC, for the entire parliamentary term.

-In the 2013 general election the party elected three deputies (two, Merlo and Mario Borghese, in its own lists and a third, Fucsia Nissoli, in With Monti for Italy's list for North America) and one senator (Claudio Zin).
+In the 2013 general election, the party elected three deputies (two, Merlo and Mario Borghese, in its own lists and a third, Fucsia Nissoli, in With Monti for Italy's list for North America) and one senator (Claudio Zin).
 After the election, Nissoli left, while another deputy (Renata Bueno, elected with the South American Union Italian Emigrants, USEI) joined forces for two years.
 During the parliamentary term, MAIE deputies formed an alliance with the Alliance for Italy (ApI) from 2013 to 2015 and with Liberal Popular Alliance since 2015, while senator Zin was a member of For the Autonomies.
 For the 2014 European Parliament election the MAIE formed a joint electoral list with I Change (IC), a split from Lega Nord (LN).

-In the 2018 general election the party elected one deputy (Borghese) and one senator (Merlo).
+In the 2018 general election, the party elected one deputy (Borghese) and one senator (Merlo).
 A senator from the rival USEI, Adriano Cario, joined MAIE in May 2018.
 In December 2021 Cario's election was annulled.